SiteRelEnby/anduril2/README.md

 Anduril2 originally by [ToyKeeper](https://code.launchpad.net/~toykeeper/flashlight-firmware/anduril2), mods by @SiteRelEnby.

 This is my own modded version of anduril2.
-Definitely an ongoing project, the idea eventually is to make configurable custom builds simple, so allowing anduril to exceep the limits of its MCU by adding new features and making it easy to modify by enabling, disabling, or moving features.
+Definitely an ongoing project, the idea eventually is to make configurable custom builds simple, so allowing anduril to exceed the limits of its MCU size by adding new features and making it easy to modify by enabling, disabling, or moving features.
 It's somewhat of a perpetual work in progress (after a hard day writing code, I write code to relax...).

 # The quick info